Landmarks ~

 Fifty prefabricated aluminium bungalows were erected on the new Stickley Estate in 1946, they were situated around the Kenedy Crescent area.

-The bungalows were demolished in the late sixties and were quickly replaced with an assortment of new housing and blocks of flats around Kennedy Crescent.
+The 'Prefabs' as they become known, were erected to meet the wartime housing shortage.
+These new bungalows had over a thousand applicants, so only went a small way to meet the local needs.
+They were erected as only temporary accommodation, and indeed only had a short life span.
+The bungalows were demolished in the late sixties and were quickly replaced with an assortment of new housing and blocks of flats around Kennedy Crescent. ~

-The Stickley Estate comprised almost entirely of social housing, work started on the Estate in the 1930s with houses completed along Wood Road in 1934.
+on the Estate in the 1930s with houses completed along Wood Road in 1934.

 The earliest social housing built by Sedgley Urban District Council in Lower Gornal was between 1921 and 1923 when 236 houses were built on Summer Lane.